Overview

 Pedestrian-friendly

-This work is already happening, but improvements will become particularly visible as we begin construction in the fall of 2024 on 30 miles of arterial roads, making it safer for pedestrians to walk alongside or cross the City’s thoroughfares.
+This work is already happening, as improvements on more than 30 miles of arterial roads continue, making it safer for pedestrians to walk alongside or cross the City’s major streets.

 In December 2023, the City adopted its new Traffic Calming Guidelines to promote the use of traffic calming techniques, such as road diets, mini roundabouts, and other design strategies that reduce vehicle speed to improve pedestrian safety.